 Children need to link math to their everyday experiences.
-Math games and activities are good opportunities to build math vocabulary.
-They need vocabulary to express their mathematical experiences.
-For more information read, "Helping children build a math vocabulary".
+Math games and activities are good opportunities to build a math vocabulary.

 1. Explore Materials

-Always give a child a couple of weeks to play with the concrete objects that you are planning to teach with, in this case, wooden blocks.
+Always give the children a couple of weeks to play with the concrete objects that you are planning to teach with, in this case, wooden blocks.
 Children need to explore the materials before they are ready to pay attention when using them in a structured activity.

 - Choose a pile of identical blocks and a book.